 Managing the donors for your organization can get confusing the more donors you have.
 Do you have the right tools for managing your primary source of funding?
 Below are four tips for managing your nonprofit’s donors!

-1. Ensure you’re using the right software platform that’s built specifically to serve nonprofits.
+1. Managing donors means using the right software platform

 Running your organization in the digital age means that the software you use will be the bedrock of success for your organization.
 It’ll be the foundation on which you perform anything that requires a computer screen.
 Therefore, having the right software platform is crucial to whether your organization will thrive.